cocoaawil/16S_ONT_customDual_index/README.md

 ###

-<h3 align="left">How to run 16Snanopore for custom Dual-index based on Dr.Junya</h3>
+<h3 align="left">How to run 16Snanopore for Custom Dual-index based on Dr.Junya</h3>

 ###